How To Become An Electrician In Ohio: A Step-by-Step Guide

 Going Your Own Way

-Unlike many other states in the union, Ohio does not require any licensing or educational requirements for electricians.
+Unlike many other states, Ohio does not require any licensing or educational requirements for electricians.
 However, the Ohio Construction Industry Licensing Board requires education, on-the-job or apprenticeship training, an exam, and more for commercial electricians who want to incorporate a business or hire junior electricians.
 There can also be requirements written into homeowners’ liability insurance policies in the state that stipulate only licensed electricians may perform work.

 Consider that while you begin seeking out the books, videos, and plethora of free courses out there to familiarize yourself with the trade.
 Many licensed electrical contractors in Ohio will admit junior tradespeople who don’t have any formal educational or previous job site training into shadowing programs.